 - A description of the WG’s planned approach to broader community engagement and participation.

-- Adoption Plan: A specific plan for adoption or implementation of the WG outcomes within the organizations and institutions represented by WG members, as well as plans for adoption more broadly within the community.
+- Adoption Plan: A specific plan for adoption or implementation of the WG Recommendation and other outcomes within the organizations and institutions represented by WG members, as well as plans for adoption more broadly within the community.
 Such adoption or implementation should start within the 18 month timeframe before the WG is complete.

 - Initial Membership: A specific list of initial members of the WG and a description of initial leadership of the WG.